 Often we see that in Osgood-Schlatter there is pain in the knee.
 The pain is usually located just below the knee.
 Pain may also be felt at the front of the knee.
 Touching or pushing the lump on the shinbone can also cause pain or an unpleasant feeling.
 Recognizable to Osgoos-Schlatter is pain during sports, sometimes getting worse.

-To find out where the knee symptoms come from and if there is any Osgood-Schlatter, the physical therapist will start the first treatment with an interview.
+In order to find out the origin of the knee complaints and whether Osgood-Schlatter is involved, the physiotherapist will start the first treatment with an interview.
 From this information the physiotherapist can make possible diagnoses.
-After that he will perform a number of tests.
+After that he will carry out a number of tests.
 Based on these tests, the physical therapist can make a diagnosis.

 The treatment of Osgood-Schlatter can be made up of different aspects.
 Mostly a combination is made of pain reduction by, for example, massage or mobilisation and the performance of exercises in the exercise room.
 The physiotherapist will check which exercise the best fit for you and give advice on recovery.
 It is important to keep moving when you have Osgood-Schlatter, but you should not exercise so intensively, for example.